canzarlab/hali/README.md

 ## Installing Hali ##

-All dependencies are bundled with Hali. <!-- However, if you wish to use the convert tool you need to additionaly install boost graph library. -->
+All dependencies are bundled with Hali.
+To ```convert``` different input formats accepted by Hali you need to additionaly install Boost graph library.
 To build Hali, simply run

 ```
 make